lareaulab/psix/README.md

 # Psix

-Psix is a computational tool for identifying cassette exons with informative biological variation in a single-cell dataset.
+Psix is a computational tool for identifying cell-state associated alternative splicing events in single cell RNA-seq (scRNA-seq) data.

 Inspired in auto-correlation approaches, Psix will tell you if an exon's splicing is significantly associated with a cell-metric that shows the relationships between single cells.
 In practice, this map could be a low-dimensional representation of the gene expression of a single cell population.
+Psix also identified modules of potentially co-regulated exons.

 [Coverage dependent biases](https://elifesciences.org/articles/54603) add unwanted technical variation to splicing observations in single cells.
 Psix uses a probabilistic approach to determined if the observed variance of an exon accross a phenptypic landscape is biological, or if it's the result of these biases.